The Cisneros Collection

 Traveler Artists to Latin America

-This collection also includes a body of work by French artist and draughtsman Auguste Morisot (1857–1951) created during the 1886 expedition of anthropologist and explorer Jean Chaffanjon (1857–1951), whose goal was to be the first to reach the sources of the Orinoco River.
-Morisot’s field paintings, drawings, fumée noire prints and detailed travel journal capture the region's biological and ecological diversity, as well as the customs of its inhabitants.
+This collection also includes a substantial body of work by French artist and draughtsman Auguste Morisot (1857–1951) created during the 1886 expedition of anthropologist and explorer Jean Chaffanjon (1857–1951), whose goal was to be the first to reach the sources of the Orinoco River.
+Morisot’s field paintings, drawings, photographs, fumée noire prints, and detailed travel journal capture the region's biological and ecological diversity, as well as the customs of its inhabitants.

 Gallery page